Innsbruck School of Peace Studies: Research and publications

-Norbert Koppensteiner, a Dietrich-student and former program coordinator at the MA Program in Peace, Development, Security and International Conflict Transformation, is another important representative of the Innsbruck School of Peace Studies.
+Norbert Koppensteiner, a Dietrich student and former program coordinator at the MA Program in Peace, Development, Security and International Conflict Transformation, is another important representative of the Innsbruck School of Peace Studies.
 In his book The Art of the Transpersonal Self he draws on findings of humanistic and transpersonal psychology.
-His work can be seen as a critique of some of Modernity's founding principles like truth.
+His work can be seen as a critique of some of modernity's founding principles like truth.
 Koppensteiner argues that the autonomous and self grounded subject, morals or solvability of conflicts have become sites of contestation and debate.
 He suggests to re-think some of those categories being debated in (post)modernity by invoking transpersonal and transrational transpositions.
-Asking about the continued possibilities for subjectivation, Koppensteiner sketches the outlines of an art of living for a subjectivity perceived as constantly emergent and in transformation, a subjectivity that dares to embrace conflict as part of its transpersonal relational becoming and that emerges through an ongoing transformation of the self understood as an aesthetic (Apollonian) and energetic (Dionysian) practice.
-The strictly relational understanding of peaces and conflict that Koppensteiner proposes is one of the central ontological assumptions of the Innsbruck School of Peace Studies.
-This has been further elaborated by Koppensteiner in his recent book Transrational Peace Research and Elicitive Facilitation.
-The Self as (Re)Source, Palgrave Macmillan, 2020.
+Asking about the continued possibilities for subjectivation, Koppensteiner sketches the outlines of an art of living for a subjectivity perceived as constantly emergent and in transformation, a subjectivity that embraces conflict as part of its transpersonal relational becoming, and that emerges through an ongoing transformation of the self-understood as an aesthetic (Apollonian) and energetic (Dionysian) practice.
+The strictly relational understanding of peace and conflict that Koppensteiner proposes is one of the central ontological assumptions of the Innsbruck School of Peace Studies.
+This has been further elaborated by Koppensteiner in his recent book published by Palgrave Macmillan, 2020.

 Other important representatives of the Innsbruck School of Peace Studies are Josefina Echavarría, the former Research and Publications Coordinator who moved to the Kroc Institute for International Peace Studies, Daniela Ingruber, Jennifer Murphy, Andreas Oberprantacher, Noah Taylor, Paula Ditzel Facci, Shawn Bryant and Catalina Vallejo.
 Each academic year leading international scholars of Peace and Conflict Studies visit the MA Program at the University of Innsbruck.

 Transrational Peace Philosophy

 The Innsbruck School of Peace Studies is based on Wolfgang Dietrich's transrational approach to Peace Studies and is outlined in his Many Peaces Trilogy.
-Spanning continents as well as disciplines, Dietrich presents a panorama of diverse interpretations of peace in world history and culture.
-In a journey through time and space, Dietrich outlines the so-called five families of peace - energetic, moral, modern, post-modern and trans-rational.
+Spanning continents as well as disciplines, Dietrich presents diverse interpretations of peace in world history and culture.
+Dietrich outlines the so-called five families of peace - energetic, moral, modern, post-modern and trans-rational.
 He stresses the importance of combining rationality and reason with human properties such as emotion and spirituality in applied peace work.
 This ontological assumption indicates a paradigm shift and proposes a new epistemological understanding of peace, which is at the heart of the Innsbruck School's peace philosophy.